pavankjadda/HashiCorpVault-SpringCloud/README.md

    ```
     $ export VAULT_TOKEN=<Your token>
    ```
-7. Spring uses`bootstrap.yml` file to load vault config and key value pairs required by the spring profiles before initializing the context.
+7. Spring uses`application.yml` file to load vault config and key value pairs required by the spring profiles before initializing the context.
 The `${VAULT_TOKEN}` value will be taken from machine environmental variables.
-8. Make sure to include all the profiles in `include` attribute.
-This instructs Spring to load those profiles before initializing context
 9. Now create `application-dev.yml` file with the following content.
 The keys from the vault should match here i.e ${username},${password},${url}
     ```
     ## Server Properties